 This publication version of the plan has brought together all of the evidence collected by the Council so far including comments made during previous consultations.
 It set out a comprehensive document with a long-term vision, strategy, objectives, policies and site allocations.

 All consultation documents from the Publication stage can be found on the Evidence Base for the Minerals Local Plan for Gloucestershire page along with the evidence base to support the draft MLP and earlier consultation stages.

 Following publication of the document the Council intends to submit the plan along with representations received to the Planning Inspectorate for independent examination.

 How can I get involved?

-If you wish your views on the MLP to be considered by the planning inspector at examination it is essential that you participate in the next stage.
-If you have previously made a response to the MLP you will automatically be notified of the next consultation stage.
-If you have not been involved before and wish to be added to our consultation database please contact us at firstname.lastname@example.org
+If you wish your views on the MLP to be considered by the planning inspector at examination it is essential that you participate in the Publication consultation.
+If you wish to be notified of the plan’s progression please contact us at email@example.com so that you can be added to our consultation database.